Netsensia/2048Solver/README.md

 Two constants ROWS and COLS define the size of the grid.

-This README was written while building the program so roughly documents the process finding better ways to search for a solution.
+This README was written while building the program so roughly documents the process of finding better ways to search for a solution.

 First, random moves, resulting in an average score after 50,000 runs of 889 and resulting in positions such as: